 Fees and Charges

 Applications are to be accompanied by the application fee.
-This fee is 25 fee units, which is $34.00 as at 1 July 2010 and is indexed annually.
+This fee is 25 fee units (including GST) and is indexed annually.

 You may apply to have the fee waived if: